DHI/python-package-development/projects/data_cleaning/Project_overview.md

 - 6.3 mkdocs
     - Install mkdocs, mkdocstrings and material design `mamba install mkdocs mkdocs-material mkdocstrings[python]`
     - Create a `mkdocs.yml` file (copy from https://github.com/DHI/template-python-library and adapt).
-    - Create a docs folder and create a markdown file `index.md`.
+    - Create a docs folder and create a markdown file `index.md` inside.
-    - Create API documentation locally using mkdocs.
+    - Create API documentation locally using `>mkdocs serve`.
     - Check the generated HTML documentation.
 - Create pull request in GitHub and "request review" from your reviewers
 - Get feedback, Adjust code until approval, then merge (and delete branch)